kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 </dependency>
 ```

-You can set it up in the config file, by enabling it (`kumuluzee.metrics.graphite.enabled`) and defining its address
+You can set it up in the configuration, by enabling it (`kumuluzee.metrics.graphite.enabled`) and defining its address
 (`kumuluzee.metrics.graphite.address`), the time period (`kumuluzee.metrics.graphite.periods`) and whether or not you
 want to use the [pickle protocol](http://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-pickle-protocol)
 (`kumuluzee.metrics.graphite.pickle`).
 You can also define graphite port (`kumuluzee.metrics.graphite.port`), otherwise